Damn (album): Artwork and title

 On April 11, 2017, Lamar revealed the cover artwork for Damn.
 The album cover was designed by Vlad Sepetov, who created the album covers for two of Lamar's projects – To Pimp a Butterfly and Untitled Unmastered.
 Sepetov described Damns cover as "loud and abrasive" and "not uber political like To Pimp a Butterfly but it has energy".
-Sepetov goes on to say the decision to put the Parental Advisory sticker in its unconventional position (near the centre-right of the frame) was so it could be a part of the design instead of an "afterthought".
+Sepetov went on to say the decision to put the Parental Advisory sticker in its unconventional position (near the center-right of the frame) was so it could be a part of the design instead of an "afterthought".
 Billboard listed the cover as one of the best of 2017, dubbing it "both meme-able and memorable".

 In a radio interview on June 29, 2017, Lamar revealed the original title for the album was going to be What Happens on Earth Stays on Earth, but eventually settled on Damn.
 He stated the working title "didn't read right".
 Lamar went on to say about its final title, "There was so many different ways you could put it in my head.
 Damned if I do, damned if I don't.
 The loudness of the record.
 When I think about 'DNA', when I think of "Humble", when I think these records, it just felt like that."